 Metrics offer a wonderful opportunity to make something subjective and abstract more objective and tangible.
 It also gives you a measurable goal to improve towards.
 Several metrics that are useful and broadly available:

-- Cyclomatic complexity: this metric quantifies the complexity of classes and methods by analyzing the number of functional paths in the code (if/then/else, switch/case, etc) compared to the lines of code used.
-The higher the cyclomatic complexity, the more difficult code will be to maintain;
+- Cyclomatic complexity: This metric quantifies the complexity of your code by analyzing the number of branchings in the code compared to the total number of lines of code.
+An if/then/else statement, for example, has two branchings.
+A switch/case statement has as many as there are cases.
+The higher the cyclomatic complexity, the more difficult code generally is to maintain.

-- Code coverage: a lack of unit tests is a source of technical debt.
-Most IDEs and CI-servers can calculate the amount of code covered by unit tests.
-A good rule of thumb is to make sure that the coverage stays at least the same when new code is added;
+- Code coverage: Code coverage is the percentage of your code that is covered by unit tests.
+A lack of unit tests is a source of technical debt, as unit tests both document and verify how classes are supposed to work.
+Most IDEs and CI-servers can calculate code coverage for you.
+Going for 100% shouldn’t be the goal, and easily leads to a lot of useless unit tests that take a lot of time to maintain.
+Instead, focus on unit tests for business rules and classes with important logic.
+A good rule of thumb is to make sure that the coverage stays at least the same when new code is added.

 - SQALE-rating: a metric that offers a broad evaluation of software quality, based on a number of internal rules.
 The scale goes from A to E, with A being the highest quality.
 Most specialized code quality plugins can calculate this rating (see below);